 Further study of the data in Fig. 4 has found that there are clear transient effects during speed changes.
 This may indicate that more control efforts are required in the transient process and hence it may have more information for fault detection as the misalignment has more disturbances.
-By separating the transient data from the steady data through setting a threshold to speed change rate, Fig. 4 and Fig. 5 show respectively the torque versus speed in the steady process and the transient process for all data cases.
+By separating the transient data from the steady data through setting a threshold to speed change rate, Fig. 5 and Fig. 6 show respectively the torque versus speed in the steady process and the transient process for all data cases.
 From these figures it can be observed that the data from transient process may be better for fault detection because of its bigger changes, even though the data in steady process also shows clear changes between the baseline and the faulty cases.
-In addition, the data in both processes shows a gradual increase trend with an increase in misalignment levels.
+In addition, the data in both processes shows gradual increases with an increase in misalignment levels.
 So they may be used for fault classification.